Hundreds of thousands march to Sudan presidential palace in protest against coup | Law-Order

 Hundreds of thousands of people marched to the presidential palace in Sudan's capital Khartoum on Sunday in protest at the Oct.
 25 military coup, drawing volleys of tear gas and stun grenades from security forces, Reuters witnesses said.

-They then set out for the presidential palace, encountering bursts of tear gas and stun grenades, witnesses said.
-They still managed to reach the gates of the palace, unlike previous recent demonstrations, but later faced a new round of heavy tear gas.
+Demonstrators marched down a main road leading to the palace, chanting "the people are stronger and retreat is impossible", with some darting into side streets to dodge volleys of tear gas.
 There were no immediate reports of injuries or arrests.

-Despite security forces blocking bridges over the Nile river into the capital, protesters were able to cross a bridge connecting the city of Omdurman to central Khartoum but were met with heavy tear gas, Reuters witnesses said.
+Despite security forces blocking bridges over the Nile river into the capital early on Sunday, protesters were able to cross a bridge connecting the city of Omdurman to central Khartoum but were met with heavy tear gas, Reuters witnesses said.
 Reuters witnesses also watched protesters crossing a bridge from Bahri, north of Khartoum, to the capital.

-Demonstrations were also planned in other cities across the country, and images shared on social media showed protests beginning in cities including Port, El-Deain, Madani and Kassala.
-On Saturday night, Prime Minister Abdalla Hamdok warned in a statement https://www.reuters.com/world/africa/sudans-stability-unity-are-risk-pm-says-amid-mass-protests-2021-12-18 that Sudan's revolution faced a major setback and that political intransigence from all sides threatened the country's unity and stability.
+Images shared on social media showed protests taking place in several other cities including Port Sudan, El-Deain, Madani and Kassala.
+FLAGS AND MASKS

-Security forces sealed off major roads leading to the airport and army headquarters and, together with joint army and paramilitary Rapid Support Forces, were heavily deployed around the presidential palace.
-Protesters blocked roads around the area where the initial rally was taking place.
+Early on Sunday joint army and paramilitary Rapid Support Forces sealed off major roads leading to the airport and the army headquarters and they were heavily deployed around the presidential palace.
+Protesters also blocked roads leading to the main route of the march.
 Some were carrying Sudanese flags and photos of protesters who were killed in demonstrations in the past few months.
 Others were handing out COVID-19 masks and carrying stretchers in anticipation of people being wounded.

-It was the ninth in a series of demonstrations against the Oct.
-25 coup that have continued even after the military reinstated Hamdok, who had been under house arrest, on Nov.
-21 and released him and other high-profile political detainees.
-The Central Committee of Sudanese Doctors says 45 people have been killed in crackdowns on protesters since the coup.
+The Central Committee of Sudanese Doctors says 45 people have been killed in crackdowns on protesters since the Oct.
+25 coup.
+It was the ninth in a series of demonstrations against the coup, which have continued even after the military signed a deal on Nov.
+21 with Hamdok, who had been under house arrest, and released him and other high-profile political detainees.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)